thehelp/cluster/README.md

 [Node.js domains](http://nodejs.org/api/domain.html), while powerful, are still at the 'Unstable' stability level, so this module will be kept in the `0.x.y` version range until that changes.

 It should also be noted that not all libraries support domains. [`pg`](https://github.com/brianc/node-postgres) only started supporting domains in `3.x`.
 Do testing with your libraries of choice to ensure that they play nicely.

+## A note on cluster

+It turns out that node.js [`cluster`](http://nodejs.org/api/cluster.html) is at an even lower stability than domains: 'Experimental'.
+Again, we'll need to watch how that API progress and change this project as necessary.
+But first, let's talk about the pros and cons:

+* Pros:
+  * Seamless recovery from an error, even with one worker.
+The port-sharing functionality of `cluster` holds onto incoming requests, keeps them alive until the new worker is ready to handle them.
+  * Helps better take advantage of one machine's multiple cores
+* Cons:
+  * In node `0.10` and earlier, load balancing across workers is handled by the OS, and is a little bit uneven.
+[On linux and solaris, you probably shouldn't have more than two or three workers.
+In `0.12` this will change.](http://strongloop.com/strongblog/whats-new-in-node-js-v0-12-cluster-round-robin-load-balancing/)
+  * Unliked nginx, haproxy and other full-scale load-balancers, you don't have any customizability.
+It's like to stay this way, even in node `0.12`.

 ## Contributing changes